Gichongeri/Netflix-Login-Page/README.md

-This is my first sample login page
+#This is my first sample login page
+#making use Netflix page for practices purposes